Government ministers used to be present at all royal births

 Prince William was the first heir to the throne to be born in hospital

-William was born in the private Lindo Wing of St Mary's Hospital, Paddington, on June 21, 1982.
-His brother was born at the same hospital two years later, and William's new son or daughter is also expected to come into the world there.
+William was born in the private Lindo Wing of St Mary’s Hospital, Paddington, on June 21, 1982.
+His brother was born at the same hospital two years later, and Kate and William’s first baby, George, was born there on July 22, 2013.

 Titled royal babies do not have surnames

-Prince William and Prince Harry have used "Wales" at school and during their military careers, but this comes from their father's official title as Prince of Wales.
-William and Kate may continue to use this for their new baby.
+Prince William and Prince Harry used “Wales” at school and during their military careers, but this came from their father’s official title as Prince of Wales.